joohoi/acme-dns/README.md

 - `NS` record for `auth.example.com` pointing to `ns.auth.example.com`
 - `A` record for `ns.auth.example.com` pointing to `198.51.100.1`
 - If using IPv6, an `AAAA` record pointing to the IPv6 address
+- Each domain you will be authenticating will need a `CNAME` for a `_acme-challenge` subdomain added.
+The [client](README.md#clients) you use will explain how to do this.

 ## Testing It Out